-Right next to the cucumbers was an Arava melon plant that had shown some wilting, but not quite as much as the cucumbers.
-Still, I found that there were lots of knots on its roots, and I removed the plant.
+Right next to the cucumbers was an Arava melon plant that had also shown some wilting.
+I pulled it up to find lots of knots on its roots.

-But next to that Arava melon was a Crimson Sweet watermelon plant.
-The watermelon is growing fine, and I dug around its roots and couldn’t see any knots.
+But next to this Arava melon was a Crimson Sweet watermelon plant which was growing fine.
+I dug around its roots and couldn’t see any knots.

-The carrots in that bed haven’t grown as well as some of my other carrot sowings, so I wasn’t surprised to find some nematode knots when I pulled some up.
+The carrots in that bed haven’t grown as well as some of my other carrot sowings, so I wasn’t surprised to find some nematode knots when I pulled them up.